This guide for young people explains how you can recognise and understand difficult feelings.

-Sometimes our feelings can be really upsetting or scary, especially if you’re not sure why you feel the way you do.
-Are you feeling upset, scared or worried?
-Are you not sure why?
-We’re here to help you understand.
+Sometimes our feelings can be upsetting, scary or confusing – especially if you’re not sure why you feel the way you do.

 There are lots of things that can affect the way you feel, like:

-It's common to wonder if you can handle things on your own, or even just feel like you don't know where to start.
-Whatever the issue may be, big or small, you don't ever need to cope on your own.
-You can talk to someone as soon as something is worrying you and you feel ready to talk.
+It's normal to wonder whether you can handle things on your own, or even just feel like you don't know where to start.
+Whatever you’re feeling, big or small, you don't need to cope on your own.
+You can open up to someone as soon as you feel ready.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.